rhuanlucasdev/theodinproject-Etch-a-Sketch/README.md

 ## Usage

+- Click the button and input the size of the grid.
-- Click and drag the mouse over the grid to draw.
+- Just drag the mouse over the grid to draw.
 - Use the "Reset" button to clear the drawing area and start fresh.

 ## Live Demo 🚀